 Location: Dana Point, CA

 You’ll find one of the country’s largest and most scenic turkey trots right in the heart of the OC.
 Established in 1977, the Dana Point Turkey Trot encourages its 11,000 runners to “run the race before you stuff your face.”
-Benefitting the Boys & Girls Club of Capistrano Valley and the Dana Point 5th Marine Regiment Support Group among others, the event includes a 5K, 10K and a “Gobble Wobble” run for kids.
+Benefitting the Boys & Girls Club of Capistrano Valley, among other charities, the event includes a 5K, 10K and a “Gobble Wobble” one-mile run for kids.

 Location: San Jose, CA

-The Applied Materials Silicon Valley Turkey Trot has raised over $4 million for local charities including the Second Harvest Food Bank.
-In 2013, it became the largest timed turkey trot in the country with 20,159 finishers — a long way from the 1,900 participants its first year!
+The Applied Materials Silicon Valley Turkey Trot has raised $5.9 million since its start for local charities including the Healthier Kids Foundation Santa Clara County, Second Harvest Food Bank and more.
+Last year, 24,901 people participated — a long way from the 1,900 participants its first year!
 Elite runners, weekend warriors and kids alike join in the fun cruising through the flat and fast downtown area.
 There is a 10K for runners and wheelchair athletes, a 5K and multiple kids’ runs.
 In addition to an epic costume competition, this turkey trot also gives out prizes in categories like “Fittest Firm” and “Quickest Cop/Fastest Firefighter.”

 Location: Sacramento, CA

-With all proceeds going toward the Sacramento Food Bank and Family Services, the 22nd annual Run to Feed the Hungry will host more than 28,000 runners and walkers at this year’s 10K and 5K.
+With all proceeds going toward the Sacramento Food Bank and Family Services, the 23rd annual Run to Feed the Hungry will host more than 28,000 runners and walkers at this year’s 10K and 5K.
+(Last year, this race became the largest T-Day run in the country, with 28,644 runners.)
 The loop courses start near the Sacramento State campus and run through the cozy tree-lined streets of East Sacramento, with plenty of music and lots of spectators who take a break from the kitchen to come out and cheer.

 Location: San Francisco, CA

-At the quirky Turkey Trail Trot XI, don’t be surprised to see a giant costumed turkey leading the pack of more than 1,200 participants in silly costumes of their own.
-Benefitting the Lowell High Track & Field team, the cross-country course in Golden Gate Park features a 5-mile trot, 3-mile “Pilgrim Promenade” and 100-meter kids’ “Gobbler Chase.”
+At the quirky Turkey Trail Trot XI, don’t be surprised to see a giant costumed turkey leading the pack of participants in silly costumes of their own.
+Benefitting the Lowell High Track & Field team, the cross-country course in Golden Gate Park features a 5-mile trot, 3-mile “Pilgrim Promenade” (aka a walk) and 100-meter kids’ “Gobbler Chase.”
 The winners of the races will take home prizes of turkeys, Schubert’s Bakery pies and plenty of wine!

 Location: Denver, CO

-Celebrating its 42nd year, the Mile High United Way Turkey Trot is the top fundraiser for the United Way.
-More than 10,000 runners and walkers will participate in this year’s 4-mile race or ¼-mile family fun run.
-Those of drinking age can enjoy the craft beer garden party (featuring local breweries like Great Divide, Renegade and Wynkoop) at the finish line.
+Celebrating its 43rd year, the Mile High United Way Turkey Trot is the top fundraiser for the United Way.
+More than 20,000 people head to Denver’s Washington Park for the 4-mile race or ¼-mile family fun run.
+Those of drinking age can enjoy the craft beer garden party (featuring local breweries like Great Divide) at the finish line.

 Location: Manchester, CT

 What began on a rainy day in 1927 with just 12 runners is now one of New England’s most famous road races and the largest race in Connecticut.
-The Manchester Road Race’s 5-mile course attracts up to 15,000 runners, including Olympians, locals and at least one Runner’s World editor, as well as nearly 20,000 spectators each year.
-In 2013, it donated more than $120,000 to charities including the Muscular Dystrophy Association.
+The Manchester Road Race’s (almost) 5-mile course attracts up to 15,000 runners, including Olympians, locals and at least one Runner’s World editor, as well as nearly 20,000 spectators each year.
+Last year, it donated more than $100,000 to charities including the Muscular Dystrophy Association.

 Location: Atlanta, GA

 Overachievers, this one’s for you!
-The Atlanta Half Marathon will definitely burn the most calories of all the trots on our list.
+The Atlanta Half Marathon will definitely blast more calories, compared to most of the other trots on our list.
 Did you know Atlanta originally hosted a Thanksgiving Day full marathon from 1981 to 2009?
 These days, you’ll have to settle for the still-awesome 13.1-mile course.
-It winds its way past city landmarks like Centennial Olympic Park, Piedmont Park and Oakland Cemetery.
-The Atlanta tradition also includes a 5K and one-miler.
+It winds its way past city landmarks like Centennial Olympic Park and Piedmont Park.
+The Atlanta tradition also includes a 5K, one-miler and 50-meter dash.

 Location: New Orleans, LA

-The New Orleans Track Club has been hosting the annual New Orleans Athletic Club Turkey Day Race for 107 years.
-One of the oldest and continuously held non-marathon races in the country, the 5-mile run and half-mile race for kids benefit Spina Bifida of Greater New Orleans and New Orleans City Park.
-Join more than 2,000 runners at the starting line at Tad Gormley Stadium in City Park, named after Francis Thomas “Tad” Gormley, the race’s original founder.
+The New Orleans Track Club has been hosting the annual New Orleans Athletic Club Turkey Day Race for 109 years.
+One of the oldest and continuously held non-marathon races in the country, the 5-mile run and half-mile race for kids benefit Spina Bifida of Greater New Orleans.
+Join more than 2,000 runners in a trek to the finish line at Tad Gormley Stadium in City Park, named after Francis Thomas “Tad” Gormley, the race’s original founder.

 Location: Andover, MA

-Dessert comes early at the 28th annual Feaster Five Road Race, where runners are rewarded with an old fashioned Table Talk apple pie at the finish line!
+Dessert comes early at the 29th annual Feaster Five Road Race, where runners are rewarded with an apple pie at the finish line!
 Running legends like Bill Rodgers, Joan Benoit Samuelson and Team Hoyt have all raced toward that pie, and more than 10,000 other participants will take on the 5-mile, 5K and kids’ fun runs (100-600 yards for ages 4-12) this year.
-Proceeds from the turkey trot benefit local charities including the Merrimack Valley YMCA, Ironstone Farm and the Bellesini Academy.
+Proceeds from the turkey trot benefit local charities including the Merrimack Valley YMCA, Challenge Unlimited at Ironstone Farm and the Bellesini Academy.

 Location: Plymouth, MA

 We don’t think the Pilgrims started the first Thanksgiving with a running race.
 But in present-day Plymouth, the place where it all began, they start with two turkey trots!
 Both collect food donations to support the Greater Plymouth Food Warehouse.
-There’s the second annual (and hilly) 5-mile Plymouth Turkey Trot, which takes runners past historic landmarks like Plymouth Rock and the Mayflower II.
-And then there’s the fifth annual flat and fast Thanksgiving Day Pilgrim 5K course which includes a stretch on Old Sandwich Road, the oldest road in America.
+There’s the (hilly) five-mile Plymouth Turkey Trot, which takes runners past historic landmarks like Plymouth Rock (where the race starts), Forefathers Monument and the Mayflower II.
+This year, they also added a three-mile course.
+And then there’s the seventh annual flat and fast Thanksgiving Day Pilgrim 5K course which includes a stretch on Old Sanswich Road, the oldest road in America.
 Run both and you get — what else? — a giant turkey trophy in honor of your “Second Helping” accomplishment!

 Location: Detroit, MI